'Dancing With The Stars: Juniors' Spoilers: Fate Of Bristol Palin's Son Tripp Leaked As Pre-Taping Takes Place

 As the Inquisitr has previously shared, Bristol Palin’s son Tripp is reportedly one of the contestants this fall on Dancing with the Stars: Juniors.
 Some additional youngsters said to be a part of the cast include Scottie Pippen’s daughter Sophia, Honey Boo Boo star Alana Thompson, General Hospital actor Hudson West, Kenzie Ziegler of Dance Moms, Black-ish star Miles Brown, Stevie Wonder’s son Mandla Morris, and Stuck in the Middle star Ariana Greenblatt.

 ABC has yet to confirm much of anything when it comes to Dancing with the Stars: Juniors, other than the October premiere date and that it’ll air on Sunday nights.
 However, PureDWTS has been tracking everything they can with this one and one big piece of what’s happening is that the full season is pre-taping over the summer.
-In fact, it appears that taping either has fully wrapped, or soon will.
+In fact, it appears that taping either has fully wrapped or soon will.
 That means that a fair number of elimination spoilers will likely be uncovered before DWTS: Juniors airs.

-In fact, now it looks like a Night 1 elimination has been revealed and confirmed.
+In fact, now it looks like a night one elimination has been revealed and confirmed.
 Radar Online was the first to detail that Bristol Palin’s son Tripp was eliminated the first night and now PureDWTS says they have confirmed it.
 The buzz is that Tripp was miserable throughout his experience doing the show and that the 9-year-old’s grandma Sarah Palin is the one who primarily took him to the set.

 Tripp was reportedly paired with young dancer Hailey Bills and mentored by Hailey’s aunt, recent Dancing with the Stars winner Jenna Johnson.
 Many people would expect Hailey and Jenna to be early favorites heading into this debut Juniors season, but this may be a tough one to predict.